Product lining: Bundled pricing

 Bundled pricing is the approach of selling products and their accessories or other options as one product for one price.
 Consumers will not need to purchase each item separately but one bundled item and priced as one product.
 This would also be appealing to customers as normally they would be on sale and have the original price still tagged on the product to emphasize the price difference.
 For instance, retailers will offer a bundle deal for purchasing a new computer with its accessories, such as keyboard and mouse pad.

 Bait pricing

-Bait Pricing, also known as “Bait and Switch” is often considered unethical and sometimes illegal.
+Bait Pricing, also known as "Bait and Switch" is often considered unethical and sometimes illegal.
 It involves promoting items at a really low price to entice customers, with only limited supplies.
-Customers will come into the store looking for the advertised product and find out is out of stock or doesn't even exist, and afterward be encouraged to purchase a comparable, higher-priced product that is available in store.
+Customers will come into the store looking for the advertised product and find out is out of stock or does not even exist, and afterward be encouraged to purchase a comparable, higher-priced product that is available in store.